FreeCAD/FreeCAD/CONTRIBUTING.md

 The FreeCAD Contribution Process is expressed here with the following specific goals in mind:

-1. To provide transparency and fairness in the contribution process.
+1. To provide transparency and fairness in /the contribution process.
 2. To allow useful contributions to be included as quickly as possible.
 3. To preserve and improve the code quality while encouraging appropriate experimentation and risk-taking.
 4. To minimize dependence on individual Contributors by encouraging a large pool of active Contributors.